ryderheit/OpenFlights-Graph-Project-CS225/report/project_development.md

 developed this week was we added more Command Line Arguments that allow us to filter our graph to only include airports from a certain country, or region, and more.
 We need next week to flesh out our testing suite and to improve commenting in the next week of work.

+### Week of December 10th:
+This was the last full week of our project.
+After our mid week check-in went extraordinarily well, we had little work left.
+The first of our two major work chunks was to fix up a testing suite.
+This included a lot of effort to get the catch tests compiling and working, including reworking our make file, but once we got it working, it gave us a very nice testing suite to work with and build up.
+The next thing we had to do was to write our report and add our finishing touches to the project.
+We added all the necessary and important bug fixes and fancification of our user interface and we wrote up the results report.
+We have begun working on the presentation and that is the final piece of this fun final project puzzle.